Need help booking accommodation and activities?

 Brisbane at a glance:

-- Distance from the airport to the CBD: 15km or 25 minutes (average)
+- Distance from the airport to the central business district: 15km (approximately 25 minutes travel time)

 - Famous for: Its river, tropical lifestyle and rooftop bars and dining